BaxterStockman/dotfiles/README.md

 dotfiles
 ========

-A pure Bash script for managing your configuration files.
+A Bash script for managing your GitHub-hosted configuration files.

 About this project
 ------------------